This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 How to Plan a Road Trip on Google Maps

-My favorite road trip planning tool is My Places on Google maps.
+My favorite road trip planning tool is My Places on Google Maps.
 All you need is a Google account.

 I prepare it on my computer and it syncs with the Google maps app.
-You can also share it with anyone else traveling with you. (tips for surviving a road trip with kids and parents right here).
+You can also share it with anyone else traveling with you.

 It’s easy to do, super colorful and will get your excited and inspired for your trip and keep you organized while on it.